CaptainArgonut24/Game3023Fall2025DevLogs/README.md

   https://www.youtube.com/playlist?list=PLcRSafycjWFegXSGBBf4fqIKWkHDw_G8D

 - Assets used are from the provided course starter project.
-- ChatBotGTP, JetBrains and Copilot Used to help with errors and mising links.
-Also writeing and spelling checks.
+- ChatBotGTP, JetBrains and Copilot used to help with errors and missing links.
+Also writing and spelling checks.

 ---